Download the public transport timetables and fares (in French):

 The Route de St-Cergue, linking the Festival to the center and train station of Nyon, has street lighting the whole way (in blue on the map above).
 You’ll only need 30 minutes by foot (maybe a bit more on your way back, hum).

 Ecological and practical, the bike is really one of the best ways of getting to and from the Festival.

-A specially sign-posted and secured cycle route will be available from Nyon or Prangins (in dark green on the map above).
-From other neighbouring locations, we recommend you to take the routes indicated on the same map (in light green on the map above).
+A specially sign-posted and secured cycle route will be available between Nyon/Prangins and the Festival (in dark green on the map above).
+From other neighbouring locations, we recommend to take the routes indicated in light green on the map.

 Dedicated parking zones are available for bicycles: